xLSX285/EnterpriseG/README.md

 ## vNext

 - True: Will use the proper SXS files to Build vNext EnterpriseG.
-(Canary Channel Builds)
+(Canary Channel)
 - False: Will use the proper SXS files to Build current Stable EnterpriseG.
 (Stable Channel and Dev Channel)

 ## ActivateWindows